Beyond Jack-O’-Lanterns: 21 Creative and Tasty Ways to Use Pumpkins

 If you’re looking for something a little heartier than soup, try this recipe from Diana Johnson of Eating Richly.
 She calculates that making two loaves costs about $2.

 9. Cook Pumpkin Risotto

-Another way to put those guts to use: Try this delicious pumpkin risotto, which Gothamist Editor Nell Casey adapted from The New York Times.
+Another way to put those pumpkin guts to use: Try this delicious pumpkin risotto that Gothamist Editor Nell Casey adapted from The New York Times.

 10. Make Pumpkin Pickles

-If you’re pickle-obsessed like me, you’ll want to try these babies.
+If you’re pickle-obsessed, you’ll want to try these babies.
 For a sweeter pickle to go with desserts or cheese platters, try this pickled sugar pumpkin recipe from Serious Eats.

 11. Dry Pumpkin Skin into Chips

 This is a whole different kind of chip that’s filling and fun.